Does your dog seem 'untrainable'?

 So what does that mean?
 In the human sense, it means we are like your GP and psychiatrist rolled into one.
 We know all about your animal’s body and how it is intimately linked to its mind.
 As VBT is all about behaviour, we will let your own GP vet take care of all your animals physical needs, whilst we take care of its emotional ones.

-We first formed a team together heading the Veterinary Behaviour Component of RSPCA NSW working regionally to help animals within shelters lead happier and healthier lives.
+We first formed a team together heading the Veterinary Behaviour Component of RSPCA NSW in 2013 working regionally to help animals within shelters lead happier and healthier lives.
 It was during this time we both were made acutely aware of the crippling effect mental disease has on an animal and their human families.
 So we decided to get proactive by forming Vet Behaviour Team consultants to help families and their pets remain united, happy and healthy for as long as possible.

 Dr Heather Chee is on the Australian Veterinary Palliative Care Advisory Council, was Secretary/Treasurer of the Veterinary Behaviour Chapter of the Australian College of Veterinary Scientists and has been an examiner for the Veterinary Behaviour Memberships.
 Dr Amanda Cole has served as President Elect of the Australian Veterinary Behaviour Interest Group.

 We have presented for the: